williamlief/synth_vax/README.md

 # Did Ohio’s Vaccine Lottery Increase Vaccination Rates?
 A Pre-Registered, Synthetic Control Study

-Our pre-registered analysis plan is available at https://osf.io/g6xns/
+A preprint of our findings is available at https://osf.io/a6de5/.
+Our pre-registered analysis plan is also available at https://osf.io/g6xns/

-A preprint is available at

 * R/ contains all scripts used in the analysis, including packages and sessionInfo for future reproducibility.
 * data-raw/ contains snapshots of the raw downloaded csv data of vaccination rates.